leon4rd/test/README.md

-## What kind of pants do ghosts wear?
-Boo jeans.
+## What do you get when you cross a chicken with a skunk?
+A fowl smell!